the-teachingRSE-project/competencies/competencies.md

 + to treat colleagues and collaborators with respect and work towards a fair and inclusive environment, and
 + to promote these values whenever possible and make sure that they are passed on to new practitioners.

+Computers are universal machines.
+The RSE learns how to operate and manipulate them.
+Like any scientific product they are an expression of our view of the world.
+The RSE needs to critically evaluate the use of these tools: Is the model fit for purpose?
+Are the results consistent with theory or observations?
+Does the tool allow reasoning?

 RSEs often assume a multifaceted role at the junction of research, \ac{SE} and data management.
 They work with a varying and diverse set of colleagues that might include other developers, support unit staff and academics of different fields and all career stages.